Can you pack fruit in checked luggage canada

 Transporting fresh produce internationally requires adherence to specific guidelines set by Canadian authorities.
 Generally, most unprocessed items are not permitted into the country.
 Items that pose risks of pests or diseases must remain outside Canadian borders.
 This applies to a wide variety of agricultural products.

-Fruit Gift Box from A Gift Inside
+Gourmet Mixed Fruit Gift Box

-Amazon price updated: October 8, 2025 2:13 am
+Amazon price updated: October 29, 2025 10:46 pm

 For travelers, sourcing information from the Canadian Food Inspection Agency (CFIA) is advisable.
 This agency offers a comprehensive list of items that are prohibited.
 Some types of berries, citrus products, and stone fruits frequently appear on this no-go list.